 Who should you cater to?
 Millennials or established customers?

 Despite this, millennials are universally known for their lack of brand loyalty.
 The average business will enjoy little to no returns on efforts to establish loyal millennial customers through traditional advertising methods.
 Instead, marketing to millennials must find a way to incorporate their enjoyment of new things with their tendency to book things, travel in particular, at the very last minute.
 The answer to this lies in your brand ethic.
-Millennials care more about whether their values align with those of a business than any other generation.
-Marketing to millennials through their sense of meaningfulness will often recieve a better response than sheer advertisement volume.
+Millennials care more than any other generation about whether their values align with those of a business.
+Marketing to millennials through their sense of meaningfulness will often receive a better response than sheer advertisement volume.

 How marketing to millennials reaches beyond just their generation:

 The millennial mindset may seem hard to pin down, but it’s easy to see how they influence other generations.
 Millennials are perhaps the first generation to teach their parents alternative spending habits.
 Alongside this, many of the elder generation emulate the curiosity and tech-savvy nature of millennials.
 In light of this, hotels should avoid trying to appeal to everyone.
 Instead of spreading their efforts thinly, travel businesses should cater to the needs of a particular group.
 The shared group experience of a hotel or travel venue is most positive when the travellers have a shared set of values or interests.